Werner Enterprises reaches $150 million settlement over fatal Texas crash

 Werner Enterprises has reached a $150 million settlement with the parents of two children who died in a crash involving a Werner semitrailer truck near the northeast Texas city of Sulphur Springs in 2020.

-In a press release and comments to The World-Herald Thursday, the Omaha-based transportation and logistics company disputed the parents’ allegations that the Werner semi driver was at fault.
+In a news release and comments to the Omaha World-Herald on Thursday, the transportation and logistics company based near Papillion disputed the parents’ allegations that the Werner semi driver was at fault.
 Werner pointed to investigating officers’ findings placing no fault on Werner or its driver.

 Three adults, including the driver, exited the SUV while the children remained inside.
-The eastbound Werner semi, identified as a 2020 Freightliner Cascadia 125, struck the SUV which resulted in the children’s deaths.
+The eastbound Werner semi, identified as a 2020 Freightliner Cascadia 125, struck the SUV, resulting in the children’s deaths.

 People are also reading…

-In an email, Werner attorney Michael Peterson said the company’s driver was traveling below the 75 mph speed limit at 68 mph and attempted to avoid the parked SUV.
+In an email, Werner attorney Michael Peterson said the company’s driver was traveling below the 75 mph speed limit at 68 mph and tried to avoid the parked SUV.

-Meisgeier said Werner opted to settle with the family over a trial to avoid the possibility of being one of the “nuclear verdicts” leveled against corporate defendants in Texas and across the country.
+Meisgeier said Werner chose to settle with the family to avoid one of the “nuclear verdicts” leveled against corporate defendants in Texas and across the country.

 “Werner believes it prudent to resolve this case, to bring closure for the family affected by this tragic accident and to protect Werner, its employees, and its shareholders,” he said.
 “Our sincere prayers and condolences remain with the family.”

-In a filing with the Securities and Exchange Commission posted on Werner’s website Thursday, the company wrote it’s liable for $10 million of the settlement.
-Werner’s insurers will pick up the rest of the settlement.
+In a filing with the Securities and Exchange Commission posted on Werner’s website Thursday, the company wrote that it’s liable for $10 million of the settlement.
+Werner’s insurers will pick up the rest.